 To find out if you are eligible to become a WIC participant, please call your local health department, visit the Georgia Department of Public Health’s WIC web page.
 WIC uses the same income guidelines as the school lunch program.
-All WIC services a free of charge.
+All WIC services are free of charge.
 Clients must show proof of income, home address, and identification at the first visit.

 WIC Call Center